Blackburn Rovers F.C.: Mid 20th century

 Blackburn Rovers maintained a respectable mid-table position in the First Division until they were finally relegated (along with Aston Villa) from the top flight (for the first time since the foundation of the league) in the 1935–36 season.

 When the league resumed after the war, Blackburn Rovers were relegated in their second season (1947–48).
 At this time the tradition of burying a coffin began.
 The club remained in the second division for the following ten years.
 After promotion in 1958, they again returned to the mid-table position they had occupied in the earlier part of the century.
 During this time, they seldom made a serious challenge for a major trophy – although they did reach the 1960 FA Cup Final when managed by Scot Dally Duncan.
 Rovers lost this game 3–0 to Wolverhampton Wanderers after playing most of the game with only 10 men on the field following an injury to Dave Whelan, who broke a leg.

 There were brief hopes of a return to glory in the 1963–64 season, when a remarkable 8–2 away win over West Ham United in east London on Boxing Day took them to the top of the league.
-However, their lead of the league was short-lived, and they finished the season some way down the table, as the title was seized by a Liverpool side who would record a further 12 league titles over the next 26 years, while Blackburn's fortunes took a very different route.
+Their lead of the league was short-lived, and they finished the season some way down the table, as the title was seized by a Liverpool side who would record a further 12 league titles over the next 26 years, while Blackburn's fortunes took a very different route.
 They were relegated from the First Division in 1966 and began a 26-year exile from the top division.